justwes2/gcp_developer/gcp_dev.md

 - Creating an auto mode VPC with subnets: An auto mode VPC will have a subnet in each region.
 Custom VPC can be created with subnets only in designated zones.

 - Creating ingress and egress firewall rules for a VPC (e.g., IP subnets, Tags, Service accounts): Firewall rules can target traffic using the following conditions:
-    - All instances in the network TODO vs subnet
+    - All instances in the network vs subnet (ingress only)
     - Instances with a matching network tag (a different entity than labels, a key value pair for grouping related resources)
     - Instances with a specific service account